Designer023/development-guidelines/03_javascript.md

     }

-    //The handinling of slide navigation is broken down into unique functions.
+    //The handling of slide navigation is broken down into unique functions.
     //These can now be called by timers, navigation clicks on arrows or indices or anything else.

     function next_slide() {